theupshift/chrdev/posts/2020-05-01-Optional-chaining-in-Node.js-14.md

 image: /assets/images/posts/node.js.png
 ---

-A long awaited feature of the language and runtime has been [released](https://medium.com/@nodejs/node-js-version-14-available-now-8170d384567e) and is available in Node.js 14: Optional chaining!
+A long awaited feature of the language and runtime has been [released](https://medium.com/@nodejs/node-js-version-14-available-now-8170d384567e) and is available in Node.js 14 (and modern browsers): Optional chaining!

 # Safe property access